 Why know your types of sexual desires?

-Result ?
+The result?
 An amalgam of stereotypes and taboos that we hold to be absolute truth.

-Kind of like discovering the joys of clitoral stimulation after years of “getting pounded”.
+A bit like discovering the joys of clitoral stimulation after years of "getting pounded".

 For many of us, that step is understanding our libido.